markusmoenig/Eldiron/docs/docs/features.md

 - **Audio FX** for generated sound effects
 - **Authoring** for descriptive world metadata

-Instead of hardcoding everything into per-character scripts, you can centralize shared logic and presentation.
+Instead of hardcoding everything into per-character graphs, you can centralize shared logic and presentation.

 ## 2D and 3D Editing